 75. Daily Prompts

 Check out Google or Pinterest for daily prompts.
 There are a lot of websites that put together a month's worth of daily prompts.
 The lists vary and give you a theme or idea for you to photograph that day.
 Most of them have groups on social media that you can share your photographs and view other people’s photographs.
 It will help you think outside the box when you see what some other people come up with.

 Photograph one sunset a week for an entire year.
 One idea is to pick one location to visit every week, mixing up your composition.

 Another idea is to pick 52 different locations for a variety of sunsets.
-If you travel a lot, it would be great to have 52 sunsets from all different locations.
+This forces you to get out of your comform zone and travel.
+Plus, it would be absolutely amazing to have 52 sunsets from all different locations.

 77. Faceless Portraits

 Do a series of faceless portraits.
 This is a great way to get more creative with portraits.
 Take photographs of the details of someone’s hands, their lips, shoes, a silhouette.
 Something that captures that person but without it being just a portrait of their face.

 Don't let the rain keep you from going out and shooting!

 Grab an umbrella and throw on your rain boots.
 Take some photographs of people walking around in the rain.
 If you have children, let them run around and play in the rain.
 You can use a fast shutter speed to stop the rain as it falls or a slow shutter speed to capture the movement of the rain.
 You can use an off camera flash to back light the rain for a really cool effect.
 Either way, shooting in the rain you'll come up with some really cool shots.

 Take pictures of reflections in and around your town.
 You can use wet street surfaces or puddles of rain.
 You can do reflections of city lights, buildings, trees, flowers, portraits… you get the idea.